 For certified divers, 17 spots are available.
 The most popular among them:

 Caves.
 The farthest point from Rasdhoo.
 Drift dive with many caves at different depths.
 It features a wide variety of soft and hard corals.
 You can see a lot of lobsters!

 Hammerhead point.
 One of the few places in the Maldives where you can see hammerhead sharks.
-Morning dive that starts at 6:00.
+Morning diving that starts at 6:00.
 Chance to see sharks 50/50.
 I tried several times – not lucky.